Please instead see: Scheduler

 It is possible to specify automatic item status change for a tracker after a certain period of inactivity.
 Moreover, some emails can be sent to warn the user about that change at some predefined time before the status item change is planned to happen.

 You can define it through the "Events" option for tracker; the icon is shown in the list of Trackers (tiki-list_trackers.php) > column "Actions":

 Using a custom php script as described in

-Since Tiki9, when you use lucense search, you can set up a cron job to rebuild the search index periodically at times with little user activity.
+When you use lucense search, you can set up a cron job to rebuild the search index periodically at times with little user activity.